 Right to Appeal

-If an apprentice, for any reason, considers that they have been wrongly refused access to fair
+If an apprentice for any reason considers that they have been wrongly refused access to fair assessment and wishes to appeal, they can follow the Skills for Logistics Appeals Policy.

-Job Title of person responsible for policy: Director of Operations
+Job title of the person responsible for policy: Director of Operations

-Name of person responsible for policy: Gary Mackay
+Name of the person responsible for policy: Gary Mackay